dmccreary/coderdojo-robots/components.md

 # Components

-We have designed this robot using common components that are easy to find on-line.
+We have designed this robot using common components that are low cost and easy to find on-line.
 You can build your own robot by purchasing parts on sites like eBay or work with a pre-built robot in the CoderDojo sessions.

 A blog post with sample parts is listed [here](http://datadictionary.blogspot.com/2015/01/30-coderdojo-robot-version-3.html).
 Note that the links that this article provides might change, however you should be able to find similar parts using the keywords provided.